dotnet/docs/docs/core/preview3/tools/dotnet-add-package.md

 `-f|--framework <FRAMEWORK>`

-Add a package reference only when targetting a specific framework.
+Adds a package reference only when targeting a specific framework.

 `-n|--no-restore`

-Add a package reference without performing restore preview and compatibility check.
+Adds a package reference without performing restore preview and compatibility check.

-`-s|--source`
+`-s|--source <SOURCE>`

-Use specific NuGet package sources to use during the restore.
+Uses a specific NuGet package source to use during the restore operation.

-`--package-directory`
+`--package-directory <PACKAGE_DIRECTORY>`

-Restore the packages to this directory.
+Restores the package to the specified directory.

 ## Examples

-Add Newtonsoft.Json NuGet package to a project:
+Add `Newtonsoft.Json` NuGet package to a project:

 `dotnet add package Newtonsoft.Json`